fvanroie/openHASP-docs/docs/devices/az-touch.md

 </div>

 The AZ-Touch wall enclosure includes a 2.4" or 2.8" ILI9341 display with a XPT2046 resistive touchscreen controller.
-The kit comes with a pre-soldered PCB, but with loose headers.
-Some soldering is required.
+The kit comes with a pre-soldered PCB except for the pinheaders, so [some soldering][5] is required.

 There are 2 ESP32 footprint options for soldering headers onto the PCB:

 1. ESP32-DevKitC footprint with 2x19 pins